My Surgery

 Prior to undergoing surgery, it is advisable to cease smoking as this inhibits wound healing, increases the risk of non union of fractures, and makes you more vulnerable to post-operative wound and chest infections.

-Some medications need to be ceased prior to surgery (specifically some blood thinning and some immunosuppressive medications).
+Some medications need to be ceased prior to surgery (specifically some blood thinning medications, some diabetic / weight loss medications and some immunosuppressive medications).

 Please check with Dr Graham or the Mudgeeraba Hand Clinic staff at the time of consultation if you need to cease any of your medications prior to doing so.